pypeaday/dotfiles/README.md

 ## Tools

 - nvim/vscode (PDE/IDE)
   - I use LazyVim as an nvim distro and customize it a bit more to my liking
+- VS Code (IDE)
 - tmux (session manager)
-- pop_os!
-22.04 (home: OS and DE)
+- Aurora by Universal Blue: OS
 - OBS
 - stow (dotfiles management)
 - starship (beautiful prompt)
 - JetBrainsMono Nerd Font (font)